-- 1. Select an object by clicking it on the build tray, or in the model tree pane. - Click on the Model Toolbar, or on the Model Settings ribbon.
-A frame appears around the object, and the cursor changes to indicate that the object can be moved.
+1. Select an object by clicking it on the build tray, or in the model tree pane.

 Figure 5-42 Manually moving an object

 3. If you click on a corner of the frame, the cursor changes to indicate that the object can be rotated.